-WASHINGTON, D.C. – Today, Senators Rick Scott and Josh Hawley introduced the World Health Organization (WHO) Accountability Act to hold the WHO responsible for its role in helping Communist China cover up information regarding the threat of the coronavirus.
+WASHINGTON, D.C. – Today, Senators Rick Scott and Josh Hawley introduced the role in helping Communist China cover up information regarding the threat of the coronavirus.
 The WHO Accountability Act withholds U.S. taxpayer dollars from the WHO until the organization replaces its leadership, as of January 1, 2020, and accepts Taiwan as a member state.
 It also limits U.S. funding to the same or less than the top contributor nation to the WHO each year.

 Senator Josh Hawley said, “Time and again, the World Health Organization has prioritized advancing the Chinese Communist Party’s interests over building a healthier world.
 Dr. Tedros and other WHO leaders must be held accountable for this dereliction of duty, and the WHO must undertake comprehensive reform before it is allowed to benefit from U.S. tax dollars once again.”